Services

 Community integration

 For any expat moving to a new country, it is essential to respect local customs.
 "Tico time" is more relaxed than the American approach to punctuality.
-Embrace "pura vida" or "pure life" – a philosophy of appreciation and relaxation.
+Embrace "pura vida" – a philosophy of appreciation and relaxation.

 Practical adjustments

-One small but endearing change is the addressing system – locations are often described relative to landmarks rather than street addresses.
-Imagine being in Seattle and telling people, Yeah, it’s the place next door to Starbucks.
+• Addressing system – locations are often described relative to landmarks rather than street addresses.

-Driving conditions are an important consideration.
-Roads can be challenging, especially during the rainy season.
+• Driving conditions – roads can be challenging, especially during the rainy season.
 Even though it's the same side of the road and the wheel is on the same side, make sure you’re confident in different conditions.

-Customer service (as with most of the world that doesn’t rely so heavily on tips) operates at a different pace than in the US.
+• Customer service – operates at a different pace than in the US.

 Pros and cons of living in Costa Rica